wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 #### Load Imbalance and Idle Time

 At this point, you may be wondering why, in practice, parallel efficiency can be less than 100%.
-Let's discuss one of them: **idle time**.
-This is the time during which one or more cores are not able to work while others are working.
+One reason is **idle time**.
+This is the time during which one or more cores are not able to work while other cores are working.

 Consider a parallel program that consists of $n$  tasks, each of them